Welcome

 The teaching school hub programme is a Dfe strategy dedicated to supporting teachers throughout their teaching career.
 It forms part of the implementation of the recruitment and retention strategy to raise teacher quality and effectiveness.

 A network of 87 centres of excellence for teacher training and development have been designated across the country, in order to provide high-quality professional development to teachers at all stages of their careers.
-This replaces the previous network of around 750 teaching schools, which ends in August 2021.
+This replaces the previous network of around 750 teaching schools, which ended in August 2021.

 The idea of the Hub is that we act as the “hub” for the whole region, signposting schools, teachers, leaders and prospective teachers, to professional development at every stage from training to be a teacher, through to executive leadership.
 This is for all schools including Early Years, Primary, Secondary, Specialist and Alternative Provision along with all contexts of schools including faith schools.